PSIVA2001/contact-info/README.md

 ## Create the database schema:

 Configure your Symfony environment.
-You'll need to set up your database connection in .env and .env.test file.
+You'll need to set up your database connection and Email in .env and .env.test file.

     php bin/console doctrine:database:create